thindil/steamsky/README.md

 ## General Info

-Steam Sky is open source, roguelike game in steampunk theme.
-Your role is to command flying ship and its crew, traveling between floating bases, fighting with enemies, trade in goods, etc. Here are no end goal for game, you can play as long as your character not die.
-Game is under heavy development, but generally is playable.
-Now game is available (and tested) only on Linux 64-bit.
+Steam Sky is an open source roguelike with a steampunk setting.
+You are a commander of a flying ship, as leader you will be traveling across floating bases, engaging in combat, trading goods etc...
+There is no ending to this game, the game continues until your character dies.
+The game is currently under heavy development, but is in a playable state.
+Steam Sky is available on Linux 64-bit and Windows (development version only) platforms.

 ## Game versions
 At this moment are available 2 game versions:
 - 2.0.x: "stable" version of game.
 This version receive only fixes of bug but no new features.
 Source code for this version is in *2.0* branch.
 - 2.x: "development" version of game, future version 3.0.
-This is main place where game development happen.
-It often break save compatibilities between releases so use at your own risk.
-Source code for this version is in *master* branch.
+This is where game feature updates will happen.
+Due to new features, save compatibility will typically break between releases.
+Use this version at your own risk.
+  Source code for this version is in the *master* branch.

 ## Build game from sources